mr-anderson86/docker-multistage-example/README.md

 ```
 Access the web page at http://localhost:8080
 See that the page is now refreshing at a different interval than 2.5 seconds? :-)
-In addition, you can see the value of the envirinment variable inside the container
+In addition, you can see the value of the envirinment variable inside the container:
 ```bash
 docker exec -it my-app sh
 echo $REFRESH_INTERVAL